 MediaLit is an annual week-long course which offers training and resources in media for ministry for those engaged in formal pre-ordination training, those already engaged in local or national ministry and anyone concerned to connect Christian faith with communication in a digital age.
 We explore communications media, the workings of the media – both broadcast media and the press, offer some key skills training in how to create material for the media and how to handle various media opportunities.
 We reflect theologically on the media’s interaction with society and public values and encourage delegates to think critically about how they and their congregations consume the media’s products – and what products we might produce ourselves to assist and engage with the media.

-Supervision of 2 x BA dissertations, and 1 x MA dissertation, on topics related to discipleship, faith-sharing, and community cohesion in a digital age.
+Supervision of BA and MA dissertations on topics related to discipleship, faith-sharing, and community cohesion in a digital age.

 |10/10 – 06/12||Innovation in IT, Postgraduate Certificate in Teaching and Learning in Higher Education (PGCLTHE)